 • You can’t undo the past; the arrow of time flies.

-Other ways to say: Time goes on, no going back
+Other ways to say: Time goes on, no going back, time only moves forward

 21. Arrows of blame